Only by Resolving One’s Notions Can One Embark on the Right Track of Belief in God (2)

 What notions and imaginings arise in people as a result of God’s way of working?
 When some people see God eliminating others, notions arise in them and they say: “This person has experienced so much pain in their life, doesn’t the Creator take pity on them?”
 What does taking pity represent?
 (The giving of grace.)
 Can the giving of grace determine the person’s destiny?
 Can it change their destiny?
 Can it change their views?
 (No.) Therefore, no matter how many blessings, graces, and material pleasures the Creator bestows on a person, if these things cannot induce or help that person to understand God’s intentions, or to take the right path in life, and ultimately to take the path that God points out to people, and to understand what all the things that people experience in their life are, then all the work God has done on them will be in vain, and clearly a line will be drawn under the period of life in which that person believed in God.
 What notions tend to arise in people?
 “God is tolerant and patient, and His love is powerful and vast.
 Why can’t He love such a person?”
 How is God’s love manifested?
 Does God truly love that person or not?
 Has God’s love produced any results in that person?
 When there are no results, how is God’s love manifested?
 How is God’s disposition manifested?
 How does God go about His work?
 In fact, before God does anything, He has already chosen that person, worked on them, and put thought into preordaining their whole life and orchestrating it according to His way.
 God’s intentions are behind all of this.
 Is this not God’s love?
 (Yes.)
 This already is God’s love.
 As that person goes through each process in their life, God shows them mercy and care, protects them, gives them motivation, and lays down some environments, constantly protecting them in completing their mission in this life.
 During this process, no matter how persistent, stubborn, arrogant, or intransigent they are, God continually helps them to smoothly pass through their life according to God’s way, with the Creator’s love and magnanimity, and God’s responsibility.
 No matter how many perils and temptations they encounter in their life, or even how many times they feel desperate and want to commit suicide, God guides them through this life according to His way.
 Without God’s guidance, their life would surely not pass smoothly, because they would be beset by all kinds of enticement, temptation, or peril.
 So, this is all God’s love.
 In their notions, people think that God’s love should be free of such pain, tribulations, and such things that are contrary to their feelings.
 In fact, God is constantly bestowing mercy, grace, and blessings on people in a loving and tolerant way.
 In the end, He also expresses the truth with great patience and love, so that people understand the truth and gain life.
 He uses various methods to achieve results, guiding people step by step so that they understand human life and know how to live meaningfully.
 What is God’s purpose in doing His work this way?
 Speaking on a shallower level, His purpose is for people to be able to cast off all the pain that befalls them in life, as well as all the pain that they themselves cause; on a more profound level, God’s purpose is to make people live happily, to live out life as normal people, real people, and to live under the Creator’s guidance.
 However, everyone has freedom.
 God created free will and the faculty of thought for people.
 Later, people accepted many things from this world and this society, such as knowledge, traditional culture, social trends, family education, and so on.
 God has always loathed these things that come from Satan, and exposes them so that people know the absurdity and hypocrisy of these things, and their complete incompatibility with the truth.
 However, God never isolates people or keeps them away from these satanic things.
 Instead, He lets people experience them and discern them for what they are, and therein gain correct experiences of life and correct understanding.
 When the whole process is over and God has done all that He ought to do, people gain as much as they are able to gain.
 So in this final stage, what notions arise in people?
 That God has abandoned someone, which makes people feel that God is inconsiderate of their feelings.
 At which point, people feel that the modicum of warm hope which that person was able to place in God has been shattered, and people feel that this is somewhat cruel.
 When people feel this sense of cruelty, their notions are also exposed.
 You want to be a good person and help that person to be saved.
 Is this useful?
 That person has believed in God for so many years without pursuing the truth at all and has gained nothing.
 You want to pity them and help them, but can you supply them with the truth?
 Can you bestow life on them?
 You simply cannot do that, so why do you have notions about God?
 The work that God does is fair and reasonable to everyone.
 If they personally do not accept the truth and do not submit to God’s work, how can you complain that God doesn’t save them?
 There are certainly quite a few notions of people here.
 People harbor so many notions about God’s work, such as: “Since God has done so much, why does He not fully accomplish this last stage?
 This doesn’t seem to be what God wants to do, nor should it be done by God.
 Since God has done such great work, He should let all those who believe in Him be saved.
 Only such an achievement would be the perfect result of God’s work.
 Why did God eliminate this person?
 This contradicts God’s love and mercy for people, and people are likely to misunderstand it!
 Why would God do things this way?
 Isn’t it slightly inconsiderate of people’s feelings?”
 This is just the way God’s righteous disposition is.
 This is the righteous disposition of God.
 Just experience it and one day you will understand.

 What we just talked about just now relates to some of people’s notions and imaginings about God’s work.
 Some of them are people’s imaginings, and some are people’s demands on God, that is to say, people think that God should do this and God should do that.
-When God’s work does not conform to your notions and conflicts with your demands or imaginings, you will feel upset and sad, and think that “You are not my God, my God would not be like You are.”
-If God is not your God, then who is your God?
+When God’s work does not conform to your notions and conflicts with your demands or imaginings, you will feel upset and sad, and think that “You are not my god, my god would not be like you are.”
+If God is not your God, then who is your god?
 When these things are not resolved, people often live within these states and notions, and in their minds they often adopt these notions and demands to measure God’s work, to judge whether they are doing things right or wrong, and to judge the correctness of the path they are taking—this will lead to trouble.
 You are following a path that has nothing to do with God’s requirements, so even if you apparently follow God and apparently listen to His sermons and His words, will the final result be to attain salvation?
 No. Therefore, in order to attain salvation through believing in God, it is not the case that by accepting God’s work and entering into church life, you are certain to be one person within God’s management work, and one of those whom God will save and perfect, and that this means you have already been saved, or that you are sure to be saved.
 This is not the case.
 This is just human notions and imaginings, and human reasoning and judgment.

 You summarize—what are the human notions involved in this story I just told you?
 Once you’ve summarized them, just read them out.
 (God, we have summarized four notions: Firstly, people feel that if they have a wish and pursuits that are reasonable and that do not go too far, God should fulfill them.
 Secondly, people feel that if God has paid such a great price working on them and yet they still don’t understand, God should do some supernatural work to instantly enlighten them and let them know the right path in life, rather than making them suffer so much hardship in life, and making them grope around on their own and personally experience and put themselves through things.
 Thirdly, people have notions about God’s righteous disposition.
 They feel that if God has paid such a great price working on them, ultimately there must be an end result, which is that they must be gained by God.
 Fourthly, behind people’s belief in God there is something of a mentality of trying one’s luck.)
 Are there any more?
 Who can tell Me?
 (Another notion is that since God has been working all these years and has done such a big job, He should gain some more people, and that if He gains only a few people, it is not God’s work.)
 That’s five notions.
 Are there any more?
 (I’ve thought of one, which is that when people have some special experiences, such as being arrested and persecuted, and in the process have some genuine interactions with God and genuine testimony, they regard it as a kind of capital and think that because they have such experiential testimony, they can win God’s approval and so their chances of survival will be higher.)
 (Also, people think that the greater their work and the more of a price they pay, the more they will win God’s approval and the more likely they are to be saved.)
 In other words, people think that the chances of them winning God’s approval are based on how much of a price they pay, and that the two must be directly proportional, rather than inversely proportional or unrelated, and that they must be linked—this is a notion.
 That’s seven.
 What else?
 (There is another aspect, which is that people think that if God wants them to understand the truth, He could enlighten them in order to make them understand, and that He shouldn’t test people, deprive them, or make them suffer, because God loves people, and making them suffer is not love.)
 This is a notion about God’s love.
 What other notions are there?
 (People think that it would be better if God gained everyone.
 Satan would be humiliated and God would also have gained humankind.
 But in fact, this is a selfish and despicable way for people to think, and it’s for their own sakes.)
 They have a perfect imagining of the results of God’s work.
 This is a notion.
 Besides that selfish and despicable aim of people, they believe that all of this which God does should have a beginning and an end, and that the outcome must be perfect, and accord with their desires, and be in line with their imaginings, and in line with their longing for beautiful things.
 However, when God’s work is finished, the facts are often not in line with people’s imaginings, and the outcome of all this may not be as perfect as people imagine.
 Of course, people don’t want to see that there won’t be many people remaining when God’s work is finished, just as in the Age of Law, when there were few believers like Job who feared God and shunned evil.
 People feel that the results of God’s work should not be like this, because God is almighty, and this is how they define God’s almightiness.
 This definition of God’s almightiness is itself a notion, a concept of perfectionism imagined by people, and has nothing to do with what God wants to do and the principles by which God does His work.
 What other notions are there?
 (When people believe in God, they don’t reflect on the path they are walking, nor how they can cast off corruption and attain salvation.
 Instead, they think that God is almighty and that, if God says He will make people change, they will change.)
 God tells people how to change, but people don’t put His words into practice, and they do not change themselves, and even constantly want to save themselves trouble and want God to change them.
 This is a kind of hollow imagining, and a kind of notion.
 Are there any more?
 (People think that someone who has suffered a lot and hit a lot of walls in their life should have a good outcome in the end, and that God should not give up on them.
 In the end, when this person is not gained by God and He wants to give up on them, people will adopt the perspective of a “good person” in looking at all these things that God has done, and feel that God’s actions are too inconsiderate of their feelings and too cruel.)
 What is the problem here?
 You only described some matters and some of your perceptual understandings, without mentioning that this is a problem of notions.
 What is people’s main notion here?
 People think that God saves a person based on how pitiful they are and how much they have suffered.
 People think that when God finally decides the person’s outcome, He should show His merciful heart, and His magnanimity, tolerance, love, and pity, because this person has suffered so much and their life is so pitiful.
 No matter whether the person understands the truth or not, and no matter how much they submit to God, people think that God should not consider those things, but that He should rather consider how pitiful the person is, and consider that they have suffered a lot of pain, and consider that they cling so tenaciously to their dream, and make an exception by allowing them to be saved—this is a notion of people.
 People have many “shoulds,” and use all these “shoulds” to determine what God should do and to define God’s actions.
 When the facts reveal that God has not done things this way, discord arises between people and God, and misunderstanding about God arises in people.
 So, is it only misunderstanding?
 People’s rebelliousness also arises out of this.
 These are the ills and consequences that notions bring to people.